Additional reporting by Anisa Williams

 Teagevity

 Founder Preston Powell was inspired by tea’s significance in Asian cultures and karate training.
 His appreciation for the drink, as well as its medicinal and healthful properties, sparked the creation of Teagevity.
-This stand always boasts winding lines and is known for its delicious brews.
+This stand boasts winding lines and is known for its delicious brews.

 View this post on Instagram